 In June 2012, the MOH decided to extend the document to cover hospitals nationwide and the policy document underwent extensive discussion and review at the ministry level throughout 2013.
 A shorter version of a "Hospital Care Development Policy" document was approved through a ministerial order in February 2014.
-A draft Implementation Strategy Plan to facilitate and guide the proposed reforms is scheduled to be discussed and finalized in December 2014.
+Strategic plan for Hospital Care Development Policy was approved by the Ministerial order #181 in May 2015.
 The hospital policy and the strategic plan are supported by specific covenants of the grant agreement.
-While there have been delays, it now appears that the hospital policy is in place and the implementation strategy is likely to be approved.
-Output 1.2.

 In March 2012 a review of the current capital planning system was carried out by an international consultant.
 An assessment of public infrastructure and equipment in Ulaanbaatar was carried out covering 37 hospitals of various types.
 The assessment intended to provide a basis for estimation of infrastructure investment needs and contribute to a strategic development plan to reform the hospital sector in Ulaanbaatar.
 Capital planning procedures developed by international consultant and the assessment of the infrastructure investments needs of the Government are available.
 As a next step, by the end of 2015, the MOH will define the future capital planning system which would address institutional, human resources, information technology, financial requirements and investments to restructure and develop the hospital sector, as well as the types of processes needed.

-The development of a model multifunctional general hospital in Songinokhairkhan district is intended to assist in the ongoing health and hospital sector reform by instituting best management practices, organisational processes, and restructured clinical services.
+The development of a model multifunctional general hospital in Songinokhairkhan district is intended to assist in the ongoing health and hospital sector reform by instituting best management practices, organizational processes, and restructured clinical services.
 The original plan was to renovate the existing hospital and have a restructured facility operational by June 2015.
-The new hospital would include modern systems of human resources, governance, waste management, IT and clinical services delivery.
 In 2012 the government requested additional funding of $25 million as a concessional loan for a new hospital, instead of renovating and appending new wings to the existing structure.
-The FHSDP-AF, the Loan, became effective on 14 June 2013.
+The FHSDP-AF, the additional loan, became effective on 14 June 2013.

 The WHO has agreed to support hospital experts (4 months input to be split between developing the Songinokhairkhan hospital development plan and developing and introducing internal operating plan and new policies and procedures).
 The MOH will finalize the Songinokhairkhan hospital development plan by the end of 2015.